reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 </aside>

 Anyway, my Rust tool is still a work in progress, but I thought I'd do a writeup of what I have so far.
-If you want to use it or just follow along, the code is available [here on GitHub](https://github.com/reillypascal/data2audio) — if you're comfortable using Rust's ```cargo``` package manager, it should be usable, and I'll look into providing compiled releases at some point!
+If you want to use it or just follow along, the code is available [here on GitHub](https://github.com/reillypascal/data2audio)—if you're comfortable using Rust's ```cargo``` package manager, it should be usable, and I'll look into providing compiled releases at some point!
 You can hear the result of this tool here:

 <audio controls src="https://media.hachyderm.io/media_attachments/files/114/410/358/926/835/338/original/5a33b44d29ec6fba.mp3" title="databent audio using my Rust tool"></audio>